agilethought/MS-Dev-Day-Nov-2019/README.md

 Provisioning the Kubernetes cluster can take a few minutes.
 Let's crack open Azure Cloud Shell and get that started in the background.

 1. Navigate to the Azure Cloud Shell at https://shell.azure.com
-1. Use the following script to create an AKS Cluster ([docs](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough))
+1. Use the following script to create an Azure Resource Group, Service Principal, and AKS Cluster ([docs](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough))
     ```
-    az login # Not required in Azure Cloud Shell
+    # az login # Not required in Azure Cloud Shell

     # If you've already run this script, you'll need to remove cached service principle info in Azure
     # rm .azure/aksServicePrincipal.json